lanl/bueno-run-proxies/snap/README.md

 ## Config File:
 Within the experiments directory there is a configuration file for this bueno run script.
 Configuration settings include input and output files for SNAP, name, description and experiment executable.
-Also customizable in this file is the iterative run commands controls.
+Also customisable in this file is the iterative run commands controls.
 Listed in the file as "runcmds", the first two items define the inclusive range of numbers to be tested.
 The second, is the command being passed to the terminal with the variable numerical value